LIMITED OFFERUnlimited conversions — Free 7-day trial — Cancel anytimeStart trial

 Prepare Your CSV File

-Log into QuickBooks Online and click "Banking" in the left sidebar navigation.
-Then select the "Transactions" tab to access the transaction import interface.
+Log into QuickBooks Online, click "Banking" in the left sidebar, then select the "Transactions" tab.

 Click "Upload from file"

-In the "Link account" dropdown menu, select "Upload from file".
-This opens the file upload interface where you can drag and drop or browse for your CSV file.
+In the "Link account" dropdown, select "Upload from file".
+Drag and drop or browse for your CSV.

 Select Your Bank Account

-Choose which QuickBooks account these transactions should import into.
-If the account doesn't exist yet, you can create it during this step.
+Choose which QuickBooks account the transactions import into.
+Create the account during this step if needed.

 Upload and Map Columns